arslanraza/ActivityTracker/README.md

 ##### Network

-* Defines a generic protocol based APIClient and Result class that carries out the network operation for fetching and uploading the image
+* Defines a generic protocol based APIClient and Result class that carries out the network operations.

 ## Unit Tests